 In the following table, you can click the phonetic symbols in the IPA column and many of the examples to hear what they sound like.
 (If you are familiar with phonology, you might want to skip the table and continue with the diagrams below.)

 The Lemizh font contains the Lemizh letters, digits and punctuation marks.
-The Keyboard column in this table tells you which letter on your keyboard corresponds to each Lemizh letter.
+The Keyboard column in this table tells you which letter on your keyboard gives you which Lemizh letter.